spacecloud-io/space-docs/content/introduction/features.md

 ## Deployments Module

-The [Deployments Module](/microservices/deployments) is used to automatically deploy and scale you docker images on any Kubernetes cluster.
-It has first class support of Istio, hence all your services enjoy the benefit of using a Service Mesh.
+The [Deployments Module](/microservices/deployments) automatically deploys and scales your docker images on any Kubernetes cluster.
+It has first-class support of Istio.
+Hence all your services enjoy the benefit of using a Service Mesh.

-In a nutshell the deployments module lets you:
+In a nutshell, the deployments module lets you:
 - Deploy docker images to Kubernetes
 - Fully encrypt all internal traffic by default for enhanced security.
 - AutoScale HTTP workloads even down to zero!